-Mr. Speaker, Trinidad and Tobago's economy has performed significantly better than most of our Caribbean neighbours, and, in many cases, better than many developed economies.
-I wish to re-emphasize that on a year-on-year basis, our economy has recorded positive economic growth in the last four consecutive quarters driven in the main by the non-energy sector.
-[Desk thumping]
+Mr. Speaker, Trinidad and Tobago's economy has performed significantly better than most of our Caribbean neighbours and in many cases, better than many developed economies.

+I wish to reemphasize that on a year-on-year basis our economy has recorded positive economic growth in the last four consecutive quarters driven in the main by the non-energy sector.

-Our economy is growing in the context of stable inflationary conditions; inflation of 5.6 per cent is down from 2012 mainly as a result of lower food prices, a matter which was impacted this year by the removal of the VAT on food and by the Government's drive for food security.
-[Desk thumping] The economy continues to generate jobs as the unemployment rate has fallen and now hovers near full employment levels at 5 per cent.
-[Desk thumping]
+Our economy is growing in the context of stable inflationary conditions; inflation of 5.6 percent is down from 2012 mainly as a result of lower food prices, a matter which was impacted this year by the removal of the VAT on food and by the Government's drive for food security.

+The economy continues to generate jobs as the unemployment rate has fallen and now hovers near full employment levels at 5.0 percent.

 The Government is successfully containing the fiscal deficit in accordance with its policy objectives and is on course to bring the fiscal accounts into balance by 2016.

-The current account of the balance of payments remains buoyant-generating consistent surpluses.
-The country is experiencing significant inward flows of private direct investment which rose substantially in 2012 from US \$1.8 billion to US \$2.5 billion.
-[Desk thumping]
+The current account of the balance of payments remains buoyant - generating consistent surpluses.
+The country is experiencing significant inward flows of private direct investment which rose substantially in 2012, from US\$1.831 billion to US\$2.527 billion.

 The sound balance of payments position has been generating buoyant economic and financial buffers.
-The build-up in gross official reserves has been estimated in 2013 at \$9.4 billion, the equivalent of 12 months of import cover.
-The Heritage and Stabilisation Fund, with its consistent and strong earnings, now amounts to US \$5 billion.
-[Desk thumping]
+The build-up in gross official reserves has been estimated in 2013 at US\$9.4 billion, the equivalent of 12 months of import cover.
+The Heritage and Stabilization Fund, with its consistent and strong earnings, now amounts to US\$5.0 billion.

-The net public sector debt stock, which stands at 44.7 per cent of GDP in 2013, will be positively impacted by the projected cash flows from the structured sale of assets of the CL Financial Group.
-The capital market is enjoying a Renaissance with two recent listings on the Trinidad and Tobago Stock Exchange: Clico Investment Fund, which has been monetizing the debt owed to holders of short-term investment products of Clico, and First Citizens, which has made a successful initial public offer, which was significantly oversubscribed.
+The net public sector debt stock which stands at 44.7 percent of GDP in 2013 will be positively impacted by the projected cash flows from the structured sale of assets of the CL Financial Group.

+The capital market is enjoying a renaissance with two recent listings on the Trinidad and Tobago Stock Exchange: CLICO Investment Fund which has been monetizing the debt owed to holders of short-term investment products of CLICO and First Citizens which has made a successful Initial Public Offer which was significantly oversubscribed.

-Mr. Speaker, having recognized these successes, we must also identify those areas where much more work is required.
+Mr. Speaker, having recognized these successes we must also identify those areas where much more work is required.
 The non-energy fiscal deficit remains an issue.
 Much still needs to be done to build the competitiveness of the economy.
-The diversification of the economy needs to be accelerated and the fiscal accounts need to be brought into balance, but we recognize these challenges and are moving rapidly to address them.
+The diversification of the economy needs to be accelerated and the fiscal account needs to be brought into balance; but we recognize these challenges and are moving rapidly to address them.